 If the user named in loginame is in the database's sysusers table, Adaptive Server does not use the user's alias identity, because it checks sysusers and finds the loginame before checking sysalternates, where the alias is listed.

-Only the Database Owner or a System Administrator can execute sp_addalias.
+Only the Database Owner, a System Administrator, or a System Security Officer can execute sp_addalias.